-The latest statistics show that the rate of positive Covid-19 cases in the Derry City and Strabane District Council area remains the highest in Northern Ireland.
+The latest statistics show that the rate of positive Covid-19 cases has continued to increase in the Derry City and Strabane District Council area.

 The majority of the cases identified in the Derry and Strabane council area in the last seven days involve people under the age of 40.

-In the past week, there have been seven positive Covid-19 cases identified among people aged between 60 and 79 in the Derry and Strabane area.
+In the past week, there have been 21 positive Covid-19 cases identified among people aged between 60 and 79 in the Derry and Strabane area.

-There has been one positive case reported in people over the age of 80.
+There has been eight positive cases reported in people over the age of 80.